krosenfeld-IDM/emodpy-malaria/docs/emod/software-simulation-mpiexec.rst

 Mpiexec is part of the |HPC_SDK_supp| installed as a prerequisite for building |exe_s| from the
 |EMOD_s| source code.

-..
-TODO add link to dev docs.
-Also see if this topic is relevant anymore.
-See :doc:`dev-install-overview` for more information.
+See :doc:`emod:dev-install-overview` for more information.

 .. note::